Mary (2024 film): Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on six critics, indicating "generally unfavorable" reviews.

 The film received mixed reviews from critics.
 Ronak Kotecha of The Times of India rated the film three out of five stars, writing that it "falls short in its quest to be truly divine".
 He noted that the screenplay felt restrained and underwhelming, contrary to what one would expect from a religious epic.
 He commended the performances of Cohen and Hopkins, but noted that the supporting cast's performances were constrained by the script's lack of dimensionality with regards to their characters.
 He also commended the production design and costuming.
 Catherine Bray of The Guardian rated the film two out of five stars, calling it "fairly straightforward", but "a wade through dull dramatisations of bits of scripture".
 She commended the performance of Hopkins as one of the more entertaining parts of the film.
 Tim Robey of The Daily Telegraph rated the film one out of five stars, calling it "the worst film of the year" and writing that "there's hardly a single moment in Mary which helps us figure out why it was made".
 He noted the dialogue as "heinous" and the cast's performances as "strangulated".
 He also criticized the film's lighting and color grading.

 Isabella Soares of Collider called the film "surface-level and uninspiring" and wrote, "Mary is tonally uneven, and its script falls flat".
 Despite the film being marketed as both a coming-of-age film and thriller film, Soares found the film to be neither of the two.
 She further called the film "a missed opportunity" that "fails to make full use of its protagonist's perspective and show a deeper look at one of the most famous figures in Christianity".
+Mick LaSalle of the San Francisco Chronicle praised Hopkins performance, but wrote "What we get here is no more real than a Hallmark card, except that it’s a different kind of Hallmark card, one in which Mary has to jump off a roof to escape a burning building and Joseph (Ido Tako) gets into sword fights."
+Hannah Brown of The Jerusalem Post wrote "During most of the film, Mary looks like a model in a perfume commercial, mixed with one of those catalogs that sell expensive earthenware products and organically made fabrics so you can simplify your life."

 John Serba of Decider wrote, "...Mary is highly watchable, with agreeable pacing and an earnest tone funneled through a committed cast", but noted that "the film is at best moderately engaging, and somewhat inadvertently courts indifference."
 He commended Cohen's performance despite the screenplay's "clunky dialogue", but noted that viewers might be better off rewatching The Greatest Story Ever Told for the "cinematic apex" of the religious epic genre.